 Building the wrong feature isn’t just a missed opportunity.
 It’s expensive in ways that compound over time.

 1. Engineering months spent.
 A mid-sized feature might consume 3-6 months of development time.
-Multiply that by your engineering team’s loaded cost, and you’re looking at hundreds of thousands of dollars.
-For a feature that might see minimal adoption.
+Multiply that by your engineering team’s loaded cost, and you’re looking at hundreds of thousands of dollars for a feature that might see minimal adoption.

 2. UI complexity added.
 Every new feature adds cognitive load.
 Menus get longer.
 Settings multiply.
 New users get confused.
 Your product becomes harder to explain and harder to use.
 Even customers who never touch the hero feature pay a tax in complexity.